The challenges and opportunities of the minimally invasive AMIS approach in hip surgery

 Challenges of the AMIS approach

-3. Increased risk of nerve damage: Due to the proximity to nerves and blood vessels, there is an increased risk of nerve damage or vascular injury with the AMIS approach, particularly during the procedure.
+3. Increased risk of nerve damage: Due to the proximity to nerves and blood vessels, there is an increased risk of nerve damage or vascular injury with the AMIS approach, especially during the procedure.

 Opportunities of the AMIS Approach